WU-BIMAC/MicroMetaApp.github.io/README.md

 <!-- ## Micro Meta App -->

-**_Micro Meta App_ is an open, easy to use, and powerful software platform to capture and manage Microscopy Metadata on the basis of the [4DN-BINA extension](https://github.com/WU-BIMAC/NBOMicroscopyMetadataSpecs/tree/master/Model/stable%20version/v02-01) of the [OME data model](https://docs.openmicroscopy.org/ome-model/6.1.1/developers/model-overview.html) which is published on BioRxiv.org [here](https://www.biorxiv.org/node/1919775.external-links.html).**
+**_Micro Meta App_ is an open, easy to use, and powerful software platform to capture and manage Microscopy Metadata on the basis of the [4DN-BINA extension](https://github.com/WU-BIMAC/NBOMicroscopyMetadataSpecs/tree/master/Model/stable%20version/v02-01) of the [OME data model](https://docs.openmicroscopy.org/ome-model/6.1.1/developers/model-overview.html)**

+> **Important!** For a thorought description of the 4DN-BINA-OME (NBO) Microscopy Metadata Specifications consult our recently posted manuscript **"Towards community-driven metadata standards for light microscopy: tiered specifications extending the OME model"**, which is available on BioRxiv.org [here](https://www.biorxiv.org/node/1919775.external-links.html).

-> **Important!** If you are a newby and you want to learn more about the importance of metadata and quality control to ensure full reproducibility, quality and scientific value in light microscopy, please take a look at our recently posted overview manuscript entitled **"A perspective on Microscopy Metadata: data provenance and quality control"**, which is available on ArXiv.org [here](https://arxiv.org/abs/1910.11370).
+> **Note!** If you are a newby and you want to learn more about the importance of metadata and quality control to ensure full reproducibility, quality and scientific value in light microscopy, please take a look at our recently posted overview manuscript entitled **"A perspective on Microscopy Metadata: data provenance and quality control"**, which is available on ArXiv.org [here](https://arxiv.org/abs/1910.11370).

 ----
 ![Micro Meta App screenshots]({{site.baseurl}}/images/Micro-Meta App_composite screenshot.png){: .center-image }